Human Centered Design

-We have a major component of our company focused on the design of software applications developed around the target end-user population.
+A major component of Red Cedar Consultancy, LLC is focused on the design of software applications developed around the target end-user population.
 We deploy Human Systems Integration (HSI) team whose responsibility is collaborating with the client/customer and end-users/subject-matter experts (SMEs) to define personas, goals, activities/workflows, requirements, experience, and features.
 The HSI team translates these into system engineering artifacts (models, activity diagrams, mockups simple-to-complex, research and white-papers, etc.) and provides them as guidance to developers.
 The developers then code complexity into the back-end to keep the front-end/user-interface as user-friendly as possible.
 Our developers employ variety of additional practices to ensure usability (e.g. using common components users are familiar with, programming languages that are compatible across browsers and operating systems, allowing custom-CSS and providing alternative text for Section 508 compliance, testing for security, stability, and quality assurance, etc.).
 Throughout, the HSI team conducts user-testing and presenting to the client/customer to improve and evolve the design guidance while also conducting internal usability assessments to track usability compliance.
 Altogether, this integrated and collaborative approach ‘bakes-in’ usability so that upon delivery, end-users find an inviting and intuitive, but also familiar, user experience and web-application.

 Ethnographic Research and HCD